theupdateframework/python-tuf/tuf/README.md

 ```

 #### Create Timestamp, Snapshot, Targets
-Now that `root.json` has been created, the other top-level roles may be
+Now that `root.json` has been set, the other top-level roles may be created.
-specified.
-The signing keys added to these roles must correspond to the public
+The signing keys added to these roles must correspond to the public keys
-keys assigned by the root role set above.
+specified by the root.

 On the client side, `root.json` must always exist.
 The other top-level roles,
 created next, are requested by repository clients in (Timestamp -> Snapshot ->